asakusuma/sw-clear-site-data/README.md

 3. Turn on `Clear-Site-Data: "storage"`
 4. Reload `/`

+You can also manually test, by running `yarn serve`.

 In both puppeteer and manual testing in Chrome, the last request hangs and never finishes.
 From looking at the devTools, the service worker installation (which I assume was caused by the change in header) hangs indefinitely.
 Manual requests to `sw.js` also hang.
 Attempting to unregister the worker at `chrome://serviceworker-internals` doesn't work.
 The only way to recover is to unregister at `chrome://serviceworker-internals` AND restart chrome.
 Simply restarting chrome does not fix the problem, and returning to the test app will still hang requests.

+This bug has been reported: [cr898465](https://bugs.chromium.org/p/chromium/issues/detail?id=898465)

-Firefox doesn't even seem to respect `Clear-Site-Data`.
-The devTools still show the service worker running, and `sw-page` still loads.
+~~Firefox doesn't even seem to respect `Clear-Site-Data`.
+The devTools still show the service worker running, and `sw-page` still loads.~~ ([Firefox bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1501695) was actually just for localhost)

 ## Related Chrome Tickets